NaimJamalludin/running_log/readme.md

 # Running Log

-I don't have a smartwatch to detect how many kilometres I have completed in a single run.
-Instead, I'm using stopwatch on my watch.
+As the name of repository suggested, this is my running log that I have been manually tracked for the past few years.
+The objective of this project is for me to monitor how many kilometres that I have run thus far.

 ## License